ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git remote set-url origin git@github.com:USERNAME/REPOSITORY.git`: set github remote origin url to work with ssh keys

 `git reset --hard target-branch`: set the HEAD of current branch to head of target-branch

+`git reset --soft HEAD~1`: undo last commit. `--soft` preserves the changes from the undone commit (so that they can be commited again), to drop the changes use `--hard`

 ## ssh
 `ssh-keygen -t rsa -C "EMAIL"`: create ssh key pair